-Many restauranteurs believe that gas stoves are way more economical than commercial induction cooktops.
+Many restauranteurs believe that commercial gas burners are way more economical than commercial induction cooktops.
 Is this the truth?
-Are these belief’s fact or are they born out of the fact that most persons haven’t tried out commercial induction stoves?
+Are these beliefs fact or are they born out of the fact that most persons haven’t tried out commercial induction stoves?

-How The Commercial Induction Cookers Work
+How Do The Commercial Induction Cookers work?

-Once you place a cooking vessel in it that is metallic, the energy created by the magnetic field induces the cookware producing a form of electrical contact with it.
+It’s important to understand how commercial induction cookers work.
+The induction heating element in them is a powerful magnet that yields a magnetic field under the ceramic hob surface.
+Once you place a cooking vessel in it that is metallic, the energy created by the magnetic field induces the cookware to produce a form of electrical contact with it.

-Mechanism Of Operation For An Induction Cooker
+Mechanism Of Operation For An Induction Hob Cooker